intel/libvpl/doc/surface_sharing_apis_overview.md

 MFX_IMPLCAPS_SURFACE_TYPES     = 5, /*!< Deliver capabilities as mfxSurfaceTypesSupported structure. */
 ```

-To access surface sharing capabilities, oneVPL dispatcher will call MFXQueryImplsDescription(format = MFX_IMPLCAPS_SURFACE_TYPES), and each runtime which supports the surface sharing APIs will return an array of mfxSurfaceTypesSupported structures (one per implementation) which descripbe the supported surface types, along with the associated components and sharing modes that each supports.
+To access surface sharing capabilities, Intel® VPL dispatcher will call MFXQueryImplsDescription(format = MFX_IMPLCAPS_SURFACE_TYPES), and each runtime which supports the surface sharing APIs will return an array of mfxSurfaceTypesSupported structures (one per implementation) which descripbe the supported surface types, along with the associated components and sharing modes that each supports.
 The description structure is defined as follows:

 ```
 typedef struct {